 Men who take black cumin seed oil or other supplements may improve the odds of conception occurring.
 One study noted increased sperm count and better sperm swimming ability after taking black cumin seed oil 5ml per day for 2 months.
 This benefit may be counteracted by women who take black seed oil.
 See the side effects section below.

-My Thoughts: While it may help getting pregnant, don't take black seeds during pregnancy.
+My Thoughts: While it may help to get pregnant, don't take black seeds during pregnancy.

 34 Black Seed Oil Side Effects